[I]

 N+V Humor Theory uses [Inner Judgement] instead of [I]

-The simultaneity condition implies a rapid, discursive, even parallel, motivational review process continuously going on in the humor-capable organism.
+The "+" or simultaneity condition implies a rapid, discursive, even parallel, motivational review process continuously going on in the humor-capable organism.
 So far so good.

 And in the initial version of Bliss Theory the definition of the bliss or flow state was by means of the non-operation of the Inner Judge (a name for that motivational review process).
 Shut it up, you get flow state.

-And perhaps that is the truest statement of Bliss Theory, but it seemed that the involvement of Self Concept was so powerful in regulating emotion, that optionality of Self Attribution could almost equally capture the same contrast.
+And perhaps that is the truest statement of Bliss Theory, but it seems that the involvement of Self Concept was so powerful in regulating emotion, that optionality of Self Attribution could almost equally capture the same contrast as optionality of Emotional Judgement.
 Does it seem to you that the primary activity of the Inner Judge in figuring out how to feel about and respond to things is specifically by measuring progress in the Story of My Self?
 If so, perhaps

 [I] == [Inner Judgement].